ponylang/pony-tutorial/docs/expressions/exceptions.md

 # Try-then blocks

 In addition to an `else` error handler a try command can have a `then` block.
-This is executed after the rest of the try, whether or not an error is caught.
+This is executed after the rest of the try, whether or not an error is raised or handled.
 Expanding our example from earlier:

 ```pony
 try